top of page

 Wild West Hill

-Earlier this year we secured a fantastic pot of funding from the Humberside Police Crime Commissioner to spend the summer working with communities of young people living on the West Hill housing estate in Bridlington.
+We have been really lucky to secure a fantastic pot of funding from the Humberside Police Crime Commissioner to spend time working with communities of young people living on the West Hill housing estate in Bridlington.
 We let the young people living on West Hill lead us to the green spaces around them.
 There we worked to deepen their connection with these spaces through facilitating activities such as bushcraft, green woodwork, foraging and environmental education.

 At the end of the 12 week programme we also offered the opportunity for the young people we had been working with to go away with us on a wild camping trip in which they got the chance to consolidate and use all of the skills they had learnt throughout the programme.